-If your tech people want details, I draw on an iPad, and I can connect through both VGA and HDMI setups.
+If your tech people want details: I draw on an iPad, and I can connect through both VGA and HDMI setups.
 (Again, I bring the connecting cords for this—don’t sweat it.)
-An Airplay/Apple TV also works well if your school has it.
 I do not need sound for display.

 If your space is large, a microphone is appreciated.
 It doesn’t have to be wireless (I don’t move around).

-A podium is ideal if your school has one, but I can make any table or chair work.
+A podium if your school has one, but I can make any table or chair work.
 No music stands—they never stay up.

-Absolutely!
-Everyone gets a drawing in their book, but no personalization.
+Everyone gets a signature and a drawing in their book.

 Do we have to feed the author?